mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Blind Accounts are not registered on the blockchain like the named accounts of BitShares.
+Blind Accounts are not registered on the blockchain like the named accounts of DNA.
 Instead a blind account is nothing more than a labeled public key.
 The label assigned to the key is only known to your *wallet*.
 Thus it is crucial that you create a new wallet for the blind account and back it up after completing the balance transfer.